 In 2016, James was the 1st chair All-Virginia piccoloist, and played piccolo for the Northern Virginia Senior Regional Orchestra.
 She has played in masterclasses for Laurie Sokoloff, Jonathan Snowden, and Wendy Stern.
 When Hannah isn’t playing the flute or piccolo, she enjoys swimming for the University of Alaska Fairbanks NCAA team, reading, and playing with her dogs.

-*Ms. James will teach all beginner levels of flute.
+*Ms. Miaw will teach all levels of beginner flute

 JennaMarie Warfield received a BA from Millersville University, where she majored in music performance with flute as her primary instrument.
 Ms. Warfield currently studies under